This blog may contain affiliate links. Read our disclosure policy for more info.

 Stay the night in the Lake Louise village area to be close to the lake so an early start is easier.
 You’ll be less than 10 minutes from the lakefront parking lot rather than in Banff, which is about 45 minutes away.

-Or come later in the evening when people have cleared out around 5 pm or 6 pm.
+Or come later in the evening when people have cleared out around 5 pm or 6 pm, the last time to purchase a parking permit is 7 pm.
 In the summer, you’ll have daylight until 9 pm or so, leaving you plenty of time to enjoy the lake before it gets dark.

 If you arrive and the lot is full, you’re not allowed to sit in your vehicle and wait for a spot to open up.
 There’s just no space to accommodate vehicles waiting on the road for what could be hours.
 Traffic controllers will be here to direct you and ensure you don’t wait anywhere.